ronaksinghconnect/ronaksinghconnect/README.md

 ## Hey there 👋

-I'm **Ronak Singh**, a Data Analyst focused on turning raw data into clear business insights.
+I'm **Ronak Singh**, a Data Analyst focused on turning raw data into clear business insights focusing on clarity over complexity.

 I mainly work on analytics projects involving data cleaning, exploration, and dashboard creation to solve real business problems and strengthen practical analytical skills.